mittermario/GettingAndCleaningData/README.md

+### Description of analysis files

+* UCI_HAR_Dataset: original raw data
+* run_analysis.R: R script that creates the tidy data from the original raw data
+* UCI_HAR_Dataset_tidy/average_by_subjectnumber_and_activity.csv: tidy data
+* CodeBook.md: The codebook with all relevant information about calculated variables and summaries in tidy data

 ### Assignment

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.